arielkirkwood/melodic-web/docs/4.0/getting-started/javascript.md

 ## No conflict

-Sometimes it is necessary to use Bootstrap plugins with other UI frameworks.
+Sometimes it is necessary to use Melodic plugins with other UI frameworks.
 In these circumstances, namespace collisions can occasionally occur.
 If this happens, you may call `.noConflict` on the plugin you wish to revert the value of.

 {% highlight js %}
-var bootstrapButton = $.fn.button.noConflict() // return $.fn.button to previously assigned value
+var melodicButton = $.fn.button.noConflict() // return $.fn.button to previously assigned value
-$.fn.bootstrapBtn = bootstrapButton            // give $().bootstrapBtn the Bootstrap functionality
+$.fn.melodicBtn = melodicButton            // give $().melodicBtn the Melodic functionality
 {% endhighlight %}

 ## Version numbers

-The version of each of Bootstrap's jQuery plugins can be accessed via the `VERSION` property of the plugin's constructor.
+The version of each of Melodic's jQuery plugins can be accessed via the `VERSION` property of the plugin's constructor.
 For example, for the tooltip plugin:

 {% highlight js %}
 $.fn.tooltip.Constructor.VERSION // => "{{ site.current_version }}"